 For all IIB coursework submitted after the given deadline a penalty of 20% of maximum achievable marks per week or part week that the work is late will be applied.

-There are a number of reasons why it may not be possible to submit on time, please refer to the Rearranging coursework and allowances guidelines for guidance.
+There are a number of reasons why it may not be possible to submit on time, please refer to the policy on deadline extensions.